Women in Judaism: Orthodox approaches to change

-Leaders of the Haredi community have been steadfast in their opposition to a change in the role of women, arguing that the religious and social constraints on women, as dictated by traditional Jewish texts, are timeless, and are not affected by contemporary social change.
-Many also argue that giving traditionally male roles to women will only detract from both women's and men's ability to lead truly fulfilling lives.
-Haredim have also sometimes perceived arguments for liberalization as in reality stemming from antagonism to Jewish law and beliefs generally, arguing that preserving faith requires resisting secular and "un-Jewish" ideas.
+Leaders of the Haredi community have opposed many changes to the role of women.
+Many have argued that religious and social constraints on women are timeless, and are not subject to change.
+Many have argued that giving traditionally male roles to women would detract from both women's and men's ability to lead fulfilling lives.
+Haredim have perceived arguments for liberalization as stemming from antagonism to Jewish law and beliefs.

-Modern Orthodox Judaism, particularly in its more liberal variants, has tended to look at proposed changes in the role of women on a specific, case-by-case basis, focusing on arguments regarding the religious and legal role of specific prayers, rituals and activities individually.
-Such arguments have tended to focus on cases where the Talmud and other traditional sources express multiple or more liberal viewpoints, particularly where the role of women in the past was arguably broader than in more recent times.
-Feminist advocates within Orthodoxy have tended to stay within the traditional legal process of argumentation, seeking a gradualist approach, and avoiding wholesale arguments against the religious tradition as such.
+More liberal variants of Modern Orthodox Judaism tend to view proposed changes in the role of women on a case-by-case basis, focusing on arguments regarding the religious and legal role of specific prayers, rituals and activities individually.
+Such arguments focus on cases where the Talmud and other traditional sources express multiple or more liberal viewpoints, particularly where the role of women in the past was arguably broader than in later times.
+Feminist advocates within Orthodoxy generally stay within the traditional legal process of argumentation, seeking a gradualist approach.
 Nevertheless, a growing Orthodox feminist movement seeks to address gender inequalities.

+military service in Israel

+In modern Israel, the question of women's military service has been a central social and religious issue.
+While the Israel Defense Forces conscript women as part of mandatory service, religious authorities differ on the permissibility of such enlistment, with many encouraging alternative frameworks of national or community service.
+Organizations such as Aluma assist young religious women in navigating options for military or civilian service while maintaining their religious commitments.

 Agunot

-Agunot (Hebrew: "chained women") are women who wish to divorce their husbands, but whose husbands refuse to give them a divorce contract (a "get").
-The word can also refer to a woman whose husband disappeared and may or may not be dead.
+Agunot (Hebrew: "chained women") are women whose husbands refuse to give them a divorce contract (a "get").
+The word can also refer to a woman whose husband has disappeared.
 In Orthodox Judaism, only a man is able to serve a "get".
-In order to prevent the occurrence of the first type, many Jewish couples sign a prenuptial agreement designed to force the husband to serve a get or else be reported to the Jewish court.
+In order to prevent a husband from such a refusal, many couples sign a prenuptial agreement that forces the husband to serve a get or else be reported to the Jewish court.

 Conservative Judaism

-Although the position of Conservative Judaism toward women originally differed little from the Orthodox position, it has in recent years minimized legal and ritual differences between men and women.
-The Committee on Jewish Law and Standards (CJLS) of the Rabbinical Assembly has approved a number of decisions and responsa on this topic.
+Although the position of Conservative Judaism toward women originally differed little from the Orthodox position, it later minimized legal and ritual differences between men and women.
+The Committee on Jewish Law and Standards (CJLS) of the Rabbinical Assembly issued decisions and responsa on this topic.
 These provide for women's active participation in areas such as: